reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/github_retrieve_all_PRs_GitHubCli.md

 ---
-title: "Get a CSV of all my pull requests from Github using Github CLI"
+title: "Get a CSV of all my pull requests from Github using Github CLI and PowerShell"
 date: 2023-07-11T17:00:15+01:00
 tags: ["GitHub", "CLI","PowerShell"]
 draft: false